ordina-jworks/ordina-jworks.github.io/_posts/2021-05-27-Chatbot-Immo.md

 </LoggedOut>

 ```
 The loggedIn and loggedOut component do exactly what you expect them to do, show some content when the user is logged in and show other content when the user isn’t logged in.
-Then we have the loginButton component which shows popup.html which is the popup screen you see [here](#Login).
+Then we have the loginButton component which shows popup.html which is the popup screen you see in the login section above.

 To get the actual data, from for example the profile, you would first need to get the webId.
 You can get this with the react hook provided by the same library from above.